-However, soon after Larsen’s death, questions began to surface about the safety of the bus he had been riding on at the time of the accident.
-When Larsen fell against the single-pane hydraulic door of the bus, it appears to have opened automatically, sending him falling onto the pavement.
+Soon after Larsen’s death, questions began to surface about the safety of the bus.
+When he fell against the single-pane hydraulic door of the bus, it appears to have opened automatically, sending him onto the pavement.

-And although this would appear at first glance to be a freak accident, such incidents are actually more common than you might expect.
-In recent years, there have been dozens of cases of deaths on party buses across the United States, and many of these accidents have involved people falling out of the buses.
+And although this would appear to be a freak accident, such incidents are more common than you might expect.

 The bus, which was the property of Select Limousine Service, had passed a safety inspection only a few weeks before the crash.
-However, the driver of the bus lacked a valid medical card and a passenger endorsement on his commercial driver’s license, and Select Limousine Service was reported to not be in good standing with the Illinois Secretary of State (although this was apparently for a minor tax filing issue).
+However, the driver lacked a valid medical card and passenger endorsement on his commercial driver’s license.

 If a rental vehicle’s doors are defective, is the rental company liable if an accident occurs because of it?